 In my desperation to have another baby, we have traipsed from consultant to consultant, plodding along the fertility conveyor belt.
 Despite having had a pretty straight forward and easy pregnancy with my daughter it has seemed that my body simply doesn’t want that to happen again, thank you very much.
 Shutters down, closed for business.
 My last post back in October 2019 on this topic, talked positively of seeing a new consultant, but admitted that I was finding treatment hard with the drug side-effects (I was about eight months in at this point) And in amongst all this, I knew in the back of my mind that should we not be successful that I wanted to do a final round of IVF.
 I was adamant that this was our plan.
 In my head, another go at IVF meant we’d magically be given twins.
 I know. idiot.
 However COVID hit and forced us to take a break from it all and dare I say that this actually turned out to be an incredibly positive thing.

 My husband and I started trying for a second baby in 2015, which seems like several lifetimes ago now.
 I had my first chemical pregnancy that same year and things went a bit bonkers from here on in.
 We saw an NHS Fertility Consultant in July 2016 who was incredibly unhelpful and by now, for whatever reason I had already decided I wanted to go down the treatment route so we saw a private consultant a few months later.
-He prescribed me Clomid (a drug to basically give you super ovulation) which did little bar send me loopy.
+He prescribed me Clomid (a drug to give you a mega ovulation, think lots of eggs pin-balling down your ovaries) which did little bar send me loopy.
 We moved on and started IVF, doing our first cycle in May 2017.
 This actually got cancelled because I didn’t respond to the drugs, but we tried again in September that same year and had success.
 One little embryo was transferred and I became pregnant, which was amazing.
 However fast forward to week 10 and I had a missed miscarriage.
 I didn’t let myself heal from this, instead pushing for one more try as we had a frozen embryo to use.
 I endured an awful FET (Frozen Embryo Transfer) cycle in April 2018 which resulted in another chemical pregnancy.
 PHEW.
 This is a lot already in the space of two years right?

 After a short break, in February 2019 we started seeing a new consultant whose main remit was to test and treat immune issues.
 After parting with thousands of pounds (insert slightly hysterical laugh) and discovering a few potential issues, I started taking steroids to suppress my immune system.
 This did feel like the right direction for us at the time, however several months later found me with only 3 chemical pregnancies and some horrendous medication side effects to show for my efforts.
 I would have blindly carried on with this treatment because I was so desperate but COVID hit and taking the drugs would have put me in the ‘at risk’ category, so it was a no brainer and actually an absolute relief to park this.